 2. Annual Check-Ups

-Sometimes, a vendor will present the HOA with a Certificate of Insurance during the hiring process but then will allow the policy to lapse once they get the job.
+Sometimes, a vendor will present the HOA with a Certificate of Insurance during the hiring process but will allow the policy to lapse once they get the job.
 When the policy lapses, it no longer has an effect, which means both the vendor and the HOA become vulnerable.
 Thus, it is important to make sure vendors maintain their policies by asking for the Certificate of Insurance on an annual basis.

 3. Subcontractor Screening